Anno Dracula: Synopsis

 Beauregard is abducted by an old enemy, a Tong leader who calls a truce on the understanding that the London underworld also has a strong interest in Silver Knife's capture.
-His official duties also open a rift between him and his fiancée, Penelope Churchward (a cousin of his deceased first wife).
-In her zeal for social climbing, Penny also urges Beauregard to agree that both of them will become vampires after their marriage.
+His official duties open a rift between him and his fiancée, Penelope Churchward (a cousin of his deceased first wife).
+In her zeal for social climbing, Penny urges Beauregard to agree that both of them will become vampires after their marriage.

 Jack the Ripper strikes twice, failing to destroy one of his victims, Elizabeth Stride, who is brought to the clinic.
 Attempting to heal her wounds by shapeshifting, Stride does it imperfectly, lunging at Seward in her agony before dying.
 The implication is lost on Dieudonné and Beauregard, none of whom know that Seward, driven insane with grief over the loss of his love, Lucy Westenra, has taken to hunting vampires on his own.
-His murderous activities abate, temporarily, when he becomes infatuated with another prostitute, Mary Jane Kelly, who greatly resembles Lucy.
+His murderous activities abate, temporarily, when he becomes infatuated with another prostitute, Mary Jane Kelly, who closely resembles Lucy.

 During a temporary lull in the killings, Beauregard and Dieudonné, having similar ideas, become closer, while Penny is increasingly annoyed at Beauregard's lack of attention.
-In her haste, she allows Godalming to turn her, but the transformation is imperfect, and Penny almost dies, before being nursed back to health by Beauregard with Dieudonné's help.
+In her haste, she allows Godalming to turn her, but the transformation is imperfect, and Penny almost dies, before Beauregard nurses her back to health with Dieudonné's help.
 Repulsed by the creature Penny has become, Beauregard ends their engagement and he and Dieudonné become lovers.

 Public unrest escalates, with unclear causes.
 An anti-vampire leader is shot, and another of the Carpathian Guard is blown up with dynamite, both perhaps by the same mysterious vampire.
 Captain Kostaki and Scotland Yard Inspector Mackenzie form an unlikely alliance to find the culprit, but the mysterious vampire ambushes them, killing Mackenzie and disabling Kostaki with a silver bullet to his knee.
 Framed for Mackenzie's murder, Kostaki is imprisoned in the Tower of London, under the control of Graf Orlok.
 Lord Godalming questions Kostaki in secret, believing he has identified the Ripper as Sergeant Dravot, a vampire agent of the Diogenes Club.
 Eager to claim the credit for himself, Godalming leaves Kostaki to be condemned for Mackenzie's death.
 While following Dravot, alone, Godalming is aggravated by a "chance" meeting with his old friend, Seward, not realizing until too late that Seward is the real Ripper, who believes Godalming betrayed him and Lucy by becoming a vampire.